 Let’s preface this by saying that GUI design is not my strong point.
 We can generously describe what I produced as functional.
 In this update we now have:

 - Configurable refresh time.

-Additionally, these settings are saved for persistence between sessions.
-This is enabled by using the Web Storage API.
+Additionally, these settings persist between sessions, achieved via the Web Storage API.

 I have made progress in addressing the two listed limitations.
 Further work is needed to make better use of the voice pool to expand beyond two voices.
 Additionally, I’m considering how best to automatically randomise and persist the rate of speech and pitch so that there is some difference in each speech generation.